markfinger/python-react/README.md

 You will want to run the render server under whatever supervisor process suits your need.
 Depending on your setup, you may need to change the `RENDER_URL` setting to reflect your environment.

+The render server should be run with the `NODE_ENV` environment variable set to `production`,
+eg: `NODE_ENV=production node render_server.js`.
+React defaults to development mode and relies on the `NODE_ENV` variable to deactivate dev-oriented code (types and constraint checking) that slows down renders.
+Defining this variable will ensure that your code is rendered much faster.

 Depending on your load, you may want to use a worker farm to handle rendering.
 Node's [cluster module](https://nodejs.org/api/cluster.html) provides an easy way to fork a process and serve multiple instances from a single network address.